wsalazar/grocery-bud/README.md

+Grocery bud will collect grocery list.
+Will add and remove.
-This mini React project adds/removes items to a list.
-If a checkbox is clicked on next to the item, the item is crossed out.
+If the checkbox is clicked on it will strike through the item.
+Since I'm using local storage even on page reloads it will retain what was done.
+Until the user click on the reset button.